-An associate is an entity over which the Company has significant influence, but does not control (or joint control).
+An associate is an entity over which the Company has significant influence, but does not control (or have joint control).
 Generally, the Company is considered to exert significant influence when it holds, directly or indirectly, between 20% and 50% of the voting power of the investee.
+The financial effects and risks related to this equity method investment are limited to the performance of the associate and the environment in which it operates.

 On December 17, 2020, the Company, through its wholly-owned subsidiary, ML Management, acquired an equity stake in Sierra Crest Investment Management, LLC ("SCIM").
 On June 8, 2021, ML Management acquired an additional equity stake in SCIM, increasing the ownership interest from 21% to 24.99%.
-The financial effects and risks related to this equity method investment are limited to the performance of the associate and the environment in which it operates.

-The Company received dividends of \$1.2 million for the six months ended June 30, 2022 (June 30, 2021 - \$0.5 million), which is recorded as a reduction of carrying value.
-As at June 30, 2022, \$0.4 million (December 31, 2021 - \$1.5 million) is payable related to the purchases.
+The Company received dividends of \$2.2 million for the year ended December 31, 2022 (December 31, 2021 - \$1.8 million), which is recorded as a reduction of carrying value.
+As at December 31, 2022, \$0.3 million (December 31, 2021 - \$0.5 million) is payable related to the purchases.